justinewinnie/rainbows/README.md

 **think**: Why did we choose to use arrays where we used arrays and hashes where we used hashes?
 If you would have made a different data type choice, what and why would you have done differently?

+We used arrays for the color intensities because the order of the color intensities with RGB is significant.
+Hashes are good for the lookup function because each key is unique, and if we're looking something up that's what we want.

 ## Array of Hashes

 Ok, so now let's start meshing together arrays and hashes and see what happens.